MCAFEE VPN

 OPPORTUNITTY

-We need to better communicate how our VPN is protecting the users privacy, contextual to their situation.
+We need to better communicate how our VPN is protecting the users privacy → contextual to when they use it.

 LONG TERM GOAL